Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 You need some basic things to create your home studio.
 Here are a few ideas to get you started.
 You’ll find some links to the items we mention at the bottom of the page.

-We use seamless paper and collapsible backgrounds that we can easily setup and pack away when we're done.
-That's because the best space in our home to create a home studio is our living room.
+We use Savage Seamless Paper and collapsible backgrounds that we can easily set up and pack away when we’re done.
+That’s because our living room is the best space in our home to create a home studio.

-To hold up the seamless paper, we use a pair of Manfrotto 1005BAC 107″ light stands.
-These things are strong, sturdy and they stack together for storage.
+We use a pair of Manfrotto 1005BAC 107″ light stands to hold up the seamless paper.
+These things are strong and sturdy, and they stack together for storage.
 I love them.
-Best light stands I've ever found, short of using a C-Stand.
+They are the best light stands I’ve ever found, short of using a C-Stand.

 To hold the seamless roll, I use a Manfrotto 272B Black Aluminum Three-Section Background Support that extends through the roll and mounts on top of the light stands.
 It’s collapsible, so it’s easier to store than keeping a 12′ pipe around (which I used to do).
 Much more transportable if you need to take it on the road, too.

 The Manfrotto 272B is a high-quality, three-section telescopic pole that extends from 3.7 to 9.8 feet (112 to 298cm).
 It's perfect for anyone needing a reliable background support system, and its black aluminum construction is both durable and professional-looking.

 We also use and recommend the Lastolite collapsible backgrounds.
 There are plenty of options, but here are two of our favorites.

 The Manfrotto 5x7' Vintage Collapsible Background in Smoke & Concrete offers a timeless look perfect for portraits, fashion, and product photography.
 This versatile, reversible background features a dark "Smoke" side with grey tones, a hint of green, and a vignette effect.
 The other side is "Concrete," which offers an evenly distributed grey tonal texture.
 When you're finished shooting, the background collapses for easy storage.